ksai-krishna/eeg_based_mdd_detection/Readme.md

 # Project : Classification of MDD vs Healthy controls

-## Here Were using Training Traditional ML algorithms to predict if a person is having MDD or not
+## Here Were using Training Traditional ML algorithms to predict if a person is having MDD or if the individual is healthy

 ## Steps to install
 ### Step 1 install node.js [click here ](https://nodejs.org/en/download) download and install